Back to BlogCompliance

 GST Slab Rates for Hotel Accommodation

-• Per-person vs per-room confusion: Meal plan rates are typically per person, but must be multiplied by the number of adults in the room for tariff calculation.
+• Per-person vs per-room confusion: Meal plan rates are typically per person, but accommodation threshold checks often need the full room/unit package value.

 CGST and SGST: The Split Explained